-The course consists of a combination of lectures and computer labs and requires a significant portion of selfstudy on the part of students.
+The course consists of a combination of lectures, seminars and group work and requires a significant portion of self-study on the part of students.
 Assessment for the course will be continuous and is carried throughout the different activities of the course.